 The Very Best of Mongolia in the Winter: Eagle Hunters, Horses, Landscapes

-In February of 2020 you will travel to a remote location to see a culture that most people do not even know exists.
-Now, you can travel there with Kevin, an experienced guide and Pro Photographer who has been travelling to this area for the last six years to visit this small community of eagle hunters that he refers to as his friends.
-Kevin has so much experience in Mongolia with the nomadic people that he is the only International pro photographer that has been acknowledged by the Mongolian Government with a citation.
-In 2018, he was honored by the Mongolian Government for his commitment to embracing the different cultures, increasing awareness and helping to grow tourism in Mongolia through his images and articles on the people, and the culture.
+Now you can travel there with Kevin Pepper, an experienced guide and pro photographer who has been visiting this small community of eagle hunters for the past six years.
+Kevin is the only international pro photographer who has been acknowledged by the Mongolian Government with a citation, which honors his commitment to embracing the different cultures, increasing awareness, and helping to grow tourism in Mongolia through his images and articles on the people, and the culture.

 You'll be rewarded with photos that very few have in their portfolio, and an experience that even fewer have undertaken.
 Our group is exclusive and small.
 Are you ready?
 Read on!